 What is the purpose of Anger?
 Anger helps us recognize when someone has hurt us or has disturbed a wound that we thought healed.

 Anger is issuing a warning and inviting us to react correctly.

-What is the purpose of anger in your relationships?
-Is there a warning you need to hear and to act on this week?
+What is the purpose of Anger in your relationships?
+Is there a warning you need to hear and act on this week?

-Next week we will examine some practical steps to take when we are angry.
+Next week we will examine some practical steps to take when angry.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.

 My mission is to help individuals and churches become safe havens for the broken.